Now, you need to decide which software tool to choose for writing, editing, and managing HTML code for creating and designing website pages.

 2. WYSIWYG Editors

-Comparison of Text-Based vs. WYSIWYG Editors
+Text-Based Editors vs. WYSIWYG Editors

 Feature | Text-Based Editors | WYSIWYG Editors |